mmilano/SidePanelCollapse/README.md

 ### Visual Design Requirements

+SidePanelCollapse only manages the interactions of the side panel.
-SidePanelCollapse makes absolutely no claims on the visual design of the side panel element.
+It makes absolutely no claims on the visual design of the side panel element.
 All visual styling must be done separately.
 It can be any color, practically any size, and can have most any content.
+You should be able to make it work with just about any design of your own.
+Take a look at [the Demos](#the-demos) for ideas.